gayatrig19/the-frozen-heart-quiz/README.md

 ### The Footer Section

--Similar to the main header, the footer shows on every page below the game section on the website.
+- Similar to the main header, the footer shows on every page below the game section on the website.
 It displays icon links to GitHub and LinkedIn accounts.
 These icon links can enable user to see more about my work through GitHub and learn more about me through LinkedIn.
 - The footer also displays a copyright for the website with simple design consistency throughout all devices.

 ![footer_image](assets/images/readme/footer_links_screenshot.png)